naprawnik-bfr/Spring-and-Hibernate-LEGACY/README.md

 # Spring-and-Hibernate-LEGACY

-LEGACY part of the Spring & Hibernate course that I finished on February 2023.
+LEGACY part of the Spring & Hibernate course that I finished in February 2023.